 If you've ever traveled abroad then you know one of the easiest ways to identify a Canadian is to look for the Canadian flag sewn on their backpack.
 Sure, at first glance Canada may seem to resemble the country it shares a common border with, but don't be mistaken.
 This country is quick to distinguish itself from its American neighbor and you might even say Canada is a little friendlier, a little more laid back and, of course, a lot colder.

 For starters, this cosmopolitan country has two official languages, French and English.
 And then there's the province of Quebec, considered to be unique in culture with cities like Montreal and Quebec City that boast a rare European old world meets modern metropolis fusion that's unseen anywhere else in North America.
-Canada also has a reputation for being a tolerant and even peaceful society - except when it comes to hockey!
-The country is known for its gay-friendly immigration laws and legalization of same-sex marriage.
-And as a highly developed nation rich in natural resources, Canadians enjoy a comfortable lifestyle where the country is generous in providing its citizens with social services, most notably, universal healthcare.
+Canada also has a reputation for being a tolerant and even peaceful society - except when it comes to ice hockey!
+The country is known for its gay-friendly immigration laws and legalization of same-sex marriage, as a highly developed nation rich in natural resources, a great destination for seemingly endless snowy slopes for snowboarders and skiers, Canadians enjoy a fairly comfortable lifestyle where the country is generous in providing its citizens with social services, most notably, universal healthcare.

 Highlights from Canada

 - Vancouver, a cosmopolitan city in British Columbia is set in a stunning natural setting, displayed in the 2010 Winter Olympics.
 Everything, from ancient cultures to water sports to mountain summits, is just a bus ride away from downtown.

 - The Canadian Rockies includes Banff National Park and Jasper National Park, and are among the most spectacular mountain ranges in North America -- a year-round outdoor playground.
 Many visitors focus on Banff and Jasper National Parks, but opportunities for adventure lie around every turn of the road.